farmshepherds/ESFACTS.ORG/README.md

 # ESFACTS.ORG
 Tools to Empower the English Shepherd Community

 The system consists of two Linux Ubuntu web servers running Apache.
-There servers are hosted at Digital Ocean's NYC data center.
+There servers are hosted on a high speed backplane at Digital Ocean's NYC data center.
+The systems are backed up nightly.

 The primary application is based on the KoolReport project